RD-RegueiroEspino/M2/Bayesian_ML/readme.md

 Also, the _bayesian_regression.py_ from https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference, which is included in this repository, is needed.
 Moreover, the executed notebook can be found in this repository.

-The executed file can be found on this repository as a jupyter notebook.
 ## Disclaimer

 The code was not reviewed and it might contain errors, for further information contact us.